DusteDdk/u64view/README.md

 WUT
 ===
 A viewer for the UDP VIC video streaming function in the Ultimate 64!

 I know this works on V1.21 -3.5a, it probably will work on newer, but maybe not older firmwares.

-It will listen on port 11000.
+It listens for video on port 11000.

+It listens for audio on port 11001.

 ![shot of the screen](https://github.com/DusteDdk/u64view/blob/master/screenIsHot.jpeg)